Layton-Community/Layton-Wiki/README.md

 so that everything is clearly defined, before filling it with the google docs.

 The objective is to avoid long blocks of text.

+### Commits
+Each commits must respect the [convention](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13#default).<br>
+And the subject must begin with a capital letter and end with a period.

 ## Roadmap
 - [x] Create documents if needed for the wiki.